youngnamh/Pong/README.md

 ## Overview

     This is a Pong game built using Unity with a twist.
-It's in space!'
+It's in space!
     Test your reflexes in this single-player Pong game and see if you can defeat the machines!

     When you open the build, the main screen will have a "Rules" button.
     Press that to get a detailed instruction of the game mechanics.

 ## Features